alxkzmn/alxkzmn/README.md

 ### Publications

 * ZK-Wordle [Pt.
 1](https://alexkuzmin.io/posts/zk-wordle-1/) and [Pt.
 2](https://alexkuzmin.io/posts/zk-wordle-2/) - a series of articles on applied zero-knowledge proofs for software engineers, 2022
+* [How to Dive Into Web3 Development From a Good Enough Starting Point](https://alexkuzmin.io/posts/jumpstart-web3-development-2021/) - on my journey from Web2 to Web3, 2022

 ### Learning & Hacking